 We do come back.

-Q: But are we we?
+Q: But are we us?

 Not in the way that you imagine.
 We are a collective: soul clusters in one body, soul clusters in many bodies.
 Though you like the proprietary feeling of “Me, myself, and I,” that is a total illusion.

 When you go back to review past lives, you are all the yous you’ve been.
 But all those yous have entailed direct connections to millions and millions of other yous.
-This is why you can know anything you want to know collectively, because you are the collective.
+This is why you can know anything you want to know collectively because you are the collective.
 On one level, you are connected to this state where you are literally aware of everyone who has ever lived and will ever live.
 This is because in that great collective consciousness it is all known as one, as a whole—not as the individual hydrogen/oxygen molecules.
-It does not make a distinction within itself that I am Karen Webster in this life, and I was Joe Schmoe in the last life, and I’m going to be Tinkerbell in the next life.
+It does not make a distinction within itself that I am So and So in this life, and I was Joe Schmoe in the last life, and I’m going to be Tinkerbell in the next life.
 That only exists in the linear type reality in which we live.

 Q: So there’s really no special connection between…. if I feel as if I’m communicating with my father….

 Yes, there is.
 Your father still exists in the collective whole.
-You can speak to him as an individual, but when you speak to him as the individual you’re also speaking to the all that is.
+You can speak to him as an individual, but when you speak to him as the individual you’re also speaking to the All That Is.
 This is what I tried to explain to you when you asked about asking for the help of a deceased person versus the universe.
 The deceased person is the universe.
 When you single out that tiny element of the universal energy, you are also drawing upon other qualities of that, such as memory of the collective consciousness of that individual.
-But your father, your husband, your mother, and so on, are all pure God now; what you would call God consciousness.
+But your father, your husband, your mother, and so on, are all pure God now; what you would call God-consciousness.
 But yes, absolutely, you can speak to them individually.
 You can feel their presence individually.

 Suffice it to say that you never lose the connection to your loved ones through death.
 That is not possible.
 You can lose it through ignorance, selfishness, anger, and other human emotions.
 But you can’t lose the connection through death.
 If anything, it sharpens and clarifies.
 It helps the connection because all of the distractions are removed and all that’s left is the pure connection to pure communication.
 So next time a departed loved one comes into your mind, take comfort that they are really there with and for you.